zdannar/resume/resume.md

 __ORACLE RightNow__
 __July 2009 – April 2015 (5 years 10 months)                           Bozeman MT.__

-Administer, engineer and deploy systems for development and quality assurance testing.
-Including firewalls, F5 LTMs, physical and virtual server environments.
+As a SysAdmin for RightNow, I administered, engineered and deployed systems for development and quality assurance testing.
+This included firewalls, F5 LTMs, physical and virtual server environments.
+I Deployed and tested new architectures to support the RightNow CX product before promotion to production.
-Deploy and test new architectures to support the RightNow CX product before promotion to production.
-Engineer and maintain automation systems and processes to allow for automated product testing.
-Deploy, maintain and monitor 400 plus virtual servers and 30 plus physical servers.
+As a member of a team, I engineered and maintained automation systems and processes to allow for automated product testing.
+I deployed, maintained and monitored 400 plus virtual servers and 30 plus physical servers.

 **_Company Impact:_**